adamcogen/drum-machine/README.md

 A drum machine for creating unique time feels and polyrhythms.
 Try it [here](https://adamcogen.github.io/drum-machine/).

-Tested in Chrome browser on Mac.
+For best results, use Chrome browser on Mac.
 Mobile not currently supported.

 ### About